In-App Surveys Guide for Collecting Valuable Feedback22 min read

 In-app survey examples from successful SaaS companies

-ClearCalcs is a cloud-based design and analysis platform, which helps engineering and construction companies create and verify design and computations for elements like beams or concrete footings.
+ClearCalcs is a cloud-based platform designed to assist engineering and construction companies with the design and analysis of structural elements like beams and concrete footings.

 Jira’s survey to collect contextual feedback